ApolloAuto/apollo/docs/quickstart/apollo_2_0_hardware_system_installation_guide_v1_cn.md

 # Next Steps

-After you complete the hardware installation in the vehicle, see the [Apollo Quick Start](https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/apollo_1_5_quick_start.md) for the steps to complete the software installation.
+After you complete the hardware installation in the vehicle, 请参考 the [Apollo Quick Start](https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/apollo_1_5_quick_start.md) for the steps to complete the software installation.